Homeowner’s Insurance (Bad Faith)

 - Up to three times the amount of the homeowner’s claim

 - Any other damages the court deems necessary

 Unfair Settlement Practices | Texas Insurance Code – Visit the Texas Constitution and Statutes website to read the chapter governing bad faith.
 You can read the precise legal text of the bad faith acts mentioned on this page and learn about hearing procedures and misrepresenting policy information.
 You can also find out if the court can order mediation to settle a dispute and the statute of limitation for bringing civil action.

 Consumer Bill of Rights | Texas Department of Insurance – Follow the link to view a complete list of your rights as a policyholder.
 You can learn about your rights when purchasing homeowner’s insurance and find out if an insurance company can deny you coverage because of past claims.

 You may be tempted to accept how your insurance company is treating you, but they should be held accountable for their actions.
 Ms. Ahmed and Ms. LeMaster are tenacious insurance lawyers with vast experience handling bad faith claims.
 As your counsel, we vow to work tirelessly on your behalf to ensure you receive the settlement you need.

 Call (888) 306-2119 to schedule a time to speak with LeMaster & Ahmed PLLC.
-We represent clients in Montgomery County, Collin County, Harris County, Dallas County and Galveston County.
+We represent clients in the Dallas and Houston area including Galveston, Austin, San Antonio and DeSoto.